CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Here’s something you may not know: The term “learning tower” is trademarked by Little Partners, a company that has created standout, Montessori-inspired baby and toddler gear since 1992.
 They pioneered the adjustable helper stool design, and many others have followed suit.
 As a result, the term is widely used to refer to this type of learning platform for tots—as well as other variations of the phrase, like toddler tower, toddler learning tower, helper tower and Montessori tower, to name a few.

-You may still be wondering, what exactly is a toddler tower?
-In short, the structure is similar to a step stool, but it offers a few key differences.
+In short, the structure is similar to a step stool, but with a few key differences.
 For instance, they tend to be taller, giving kiddos more access to areas that are hard for them to reach on their own two feet.
 Toddler learning towers are also equipped with safety features like rails and sides to keep little ones safe as they reach new heights.

 So when can your little one use a toddler learning tower?
 Rather than looking at age, Green suggests considering the readiness of your child.
 Do they stand on their own, and are they stable on their feet?
 Are they able to crawl into the tower and pull themselves up?
 Keep in mind that every child reaches developmental milestones at their own pace, so there isn’t a standard age at which toddlers are capable of using a learning tower independently.
 “I would say that if a child needs to be placed into the learning tower, then they aren’t quite ready to use it,” Green adds.